Do Today’s Business Leaders Make Effective Nonprofit Directors?

 Two examples of how permissiveness, apparently may have led to a relaxation of board responsibility:** In 2009 and 2012, two nonprofits (a YWCA and a youth center) declared bankruptcy.
 For several years prior to this event, both boards had ignored the “Red Flags” signaling budget problems.
 Evidently a permissive standard had existed, not holding budget planning to rigorous standards.
 The two groups, I assume, avoided seeing the signals because a permissive culture might have been in place, and thoughtful business leaders might have been co-opted by this relaxed culture.
 Similar cases abound today.

-Any experienced nonprofit director has probably encountered senior business leaders which don’t thoroughly apply their analytical skills in making decisions in a nonprofit environment, mainly rely on management for analysis, and seem to enjoy being overly concerned with operational minutiae and micromanagement.
+Any experienced nonprofit director has probably encountered senior business leaders who don’t thoroughly apply their analytical skills in making decisions in a nonprofit environment, mainly rely on management for analysis, and seem to enjoy being overly concerned with operational minutiae and micromanagement.

 21st Century Reflections on Bowen’s Observations